 Anxiety attacks are unusual, in that they can be triggered under moments of heavy stress or fear, or they can be triggered by nothing at all.
-Often the first anxiety attack comes at a moment in a person's life when they're experiencing a lot of stress, but subsequent anxiety attacks may be triggered by over-sensitization to your body, by fear of another anxiety attack, or by nothing at all.
+Often the first anxiety attack comes at a moment in a person's life when they're experiencing a lot of stress (although not always).
+But future panic attacks can be caused by almost anything:

 What Anxiety Attacks Feel Like

 Because of the very physical nature of anxiety attacks, they often are mistaken for some type of serious illness, and in some cases they may create a feeling of health anxiety.
 For many, the experience of an anxiety attack resembles that of more serious diseases, such as:

 - Brain Tumors

 Those that only experience an anxiety attack once may overcome it and their fears of a health problem may dissipate.
 For others, the experience of an anxiety attack may be so pronounced that it creates serious health fears that lead to hospitalization or several visits to the doctor.

 It should be noted that only a doctor can rule out more serious conditions, so there is no harm in seeing the doctor for both a medical opinion of the causes of your experiences, and to ease your mind.
 But note that when you suffer from anxiety attacks it can be very difficult for a doctor to convince you that you that you are healthy.
 Treating anxiety attacks is often the only way to find relief.

 Earlier we mentioned that "anxiety attack" is not a medical term, but rather a descriptive term for intense moments of anxiety.
 Most people, including some medical professionals, refer to panic attacks as “anxiety attacks” simply because it is easier for people to understand.
 When you say “panic,” people tend to think of someone running away from Godzilla.
 When you term them “anxiety attacks,” people tend to understand it better.